The era of good marketing is over.

 Not only does it have to be authentic, it must be personalized, in real-time and tell an impactful story.

 Today’s best marketers are now world-builders, crafting stories that transport consumers to a place where their brand makes consumers the hero of the story.

 Some of the best storytellers of the last decade are those at challenger brands.
-From Warby Parker to Wendy’s, challenger brands have taken it upon themselves to tell thoughtful and poignant stories, changing the way the consumer thinks about their brand and their category as a whole.
+Challenger brands like Wendy’s have taken it upon themselves to tell thoughtful and poignant stories, changing the way the consumer thinks about their brand and their category as a whole.

 The lasting effect of this direct-to-consumer era is that it is easier than ever for brands big and small to forge strong connections with any person, via any channel.

 One trend that is continuing strong in this new decade is the influence of direct-to-consumer and challenger brands and how their approach to storytelling marketing is blazing a trail that many are following.

 As DTC Marketer and Opal Advisor Eric Toda shared in this recent article for Adweek, challenger brands have unique opportunities in front of them, if only they are prepared to seize them.